carlos-mercado/network-concepts-notes/notes.typ

   After first connecting a device to a network that device can send a DHCP packet to the broadcast address to get it's IP, subnet mask, default gateway
 ])

+#pagebreak()
+#line(length: 100%)
+== Chapter 20: The Link Layer and Ethernet
+=== _Notes_
+\
+The Link Layer is where bytes turn to electricity.

+_A Note on Octets_ \
+Bytes didn't always mean 8 bits.
+So some implementations can be a little weird.
+So to be absolutely sure that you are communicating 8-bytes.
+We can say _octet_.
+ \ \
+_Frames vs Packets_ \
+Data sent out over the Ethernet: packets.

+Within packets there are things called *_frames_*.\

+Frames are like sub-packets.
+But sometimes frames and packets are used interchangeably.

+ \ \
+_MAC Addresses_ \
+Any device that can connect to a network has a MAC Address cooked on to the device from the factory.
+\ \

+#align(center, block[
+  Example ethernet MAC Addresses: \
+  *`ac:d1:b8:df:20:85`* \
+  *`ac-d1-b8-df-20-85`* \
+  *`acd1.b8df.2085`* \
+])\

+Note that you can get unlucky and get network cards that have the same MAC address.
+In that case, you would want to change the address of one device.

+The first three bytes are called the OUI (Organizationally unique Identifier).
+This is a number that is assigned to the manufacturer.
+Kind of like a 3-byte combo that represents the company.

+This means that the company another 3 bytes to work with (16,777,216 combos).

+ \ \
+_Multiple Access Method_ \

+Problem: Let's say that there is a set of computers that share a WIRED Ethernet connection.
+How can each computer communicate on that wire without stepping on another computer's toes?

+Wired Ethernet's Solution (CSMA/CD or Carrier-Sense Multiple Access with Collision Detection) \
+`
+Step 1: Wait for quiet in the room (no network card is transmitting) Step 2: It starts sending.
+Step 3: It also starts listening.
+Step 4: If it receives the same thing that is sent.
+OK, all good.
+If it doesn't that means that another card tried to transmitt at the same time.
+Step 5: The network card transmitts a "jam signal".
+This tell the other network card to stop transmitting because a collision has occurred.
+The card then waits a small, partly random amounts of time and then goes back to step 1 to try transmission again.
+`
+\ \ Wireless Ethernet's (WiFi) Solution (CSMA/CA or Carrier-Sense Multiple Access with Collision Avoidance) \
+`
+Step 1: Ethernet card waits for quiet in the room, when there is nobody transmitting.
+Step 2: If the channel is not quiet, the card waits a small, random amount of time and then goes back to step 1 to retry.
+`
+ \ \
+_Ethernet_

+To reiterate, the data that is transmitted is an Ethernet packet, but within that exists an Ethernet frame. \ Here is the structure of an Ethernet packet: \
+`
+The packet:
+- 7 octets: Preamble (in hex: AA AA AA AA AA AA AA)
+- 1 octet: Start frame delimiter (in hex: AB)
+- The Frame:
+    - 6 Octets: Destination mac address
+    - 6 Octets: Source MAC address
+    - 4 Octets: "Dot1q" tag for virtual LAN differentiation.
+    - 2 Octets: Payload length/ethertype
+    - 46-1500 Octets: Payload
+    - 4 Octets: CRC-32 Checksum
+    - 2 Octets: Payload length/ethertype
+- End of frame marker, loss of carrier signal
+- Interpacket gap, enough time to transmit 12 octets
+`

+\ The Payload length/ethertype field is normally used for just the payload len, but other values can be inserted to indicate an alternate payload structure.

+=== _Questions_

+- *What's you MAC address on your computer?
+Do an internet search to find how to look it up.* \
+#align(center, block[
+    f0:6e:0b:dd:92:2a
+])

+- *What's the deal with frames versus packets in Ethernet?
+Where in the ISO OSI network stack do they live?* \
+#align(center, block[
+  Frames are a specific part of the Ethernet packet.
+Ethernet packets lie on the Physical layer of the network stack, and frames lie on the Data link layer.
+])

+- *What's the difference between a byte and an octet* \
+#align(center, block[
+  An octet always means eight bits.
+That is has not always been the case with byte.
+So to be completely sure you are referring to 8 bits use the word octet
+])

+- *What's the man difference between CSMA/CD and CSMA/CA?* \
+#align(center, block[
+  CSMA/CD is used for wired ethernet, and CSMA/CA is used for wireless.
+CSMA/CA makes sure that there is no other network cards transmitting before transmitting and if there is it waits a bit.
+Also, CD has a procedure that it follows in case of a collision.
+CA does not
+])